 We want to offer the best products and services at the right price.
 Remember that it is the performance we are offering – not the price.
 Everything has to be the best, not just our product and service – everything.
 Take pride in everything you do.

 8. Get Better, Not Bigger

 Growth is a byproduct of getting better [as is profit].
 We set our own standards.
-We measure our progress against our previous performance, I could care less what someone else is doing.
-Getting bigger is sometimes the fatal flaw.
+We measure our progress against our previous performance, I could care less about what someone else is doing.
+Getting bigger is sometimes a fatal flaw.

 9. Support The Community